 Once you’re ready to apply, this is where it all begins.
-Prospective freshman students should submit an online application as soon as possible in their senior year of high school and by November 1 for maximum scholarship consideration.
+Prospective first-year students should submit an online application as soon as possible in their senior year of high school and by November 1 for maximum scholarship consideration.

 Select the option that is right for you, but only submit one application for admission.
 MSU has no preference for which type of application you submit.
 Applicants who apply through the MSU application will receive an applicant ID that allows them to save their progress and submit when they are ready.